Timli Sanskrit Pathshala: Founders

 Shri Timli Sanskrit Pathshala was founded by Badri Datt Dabral, Damodar Dabral, in association with Rao Bahadur Kulanand Barthwal, Bhim Singh Bisht and Madho Singh Thokdar in 1882.

 The management committee was upgraded in 1950 with Rai Saheb Radhakrishna Dabral and Umanand Barthwal.
-OMSOHAM Human Welfare Charitable Trust was registered under Indian Trust Act 1882 in 2009, to revive Shri Timli Sanskrit Pathshala under new name – The Universal Gurukul.
-Modern science and technologies were included into the curriculum.
+Shri Timli Trust was established to revive Shri Timli Sanskrit Pathshala under new name – Shri TImli Vidyapeeth. where modern science and technologies were included into the curriculum.

-The Universal Gurukul
+Shri Timli Vidyapeeth

-Shri Timli Sanskrit Pathshala (श्री तिमली संस्कृत पाठशाला) has been revived in January 2014 where Computer, Sanskrit and English have been given equal importance.
-The Universal Gurukul is an alias to Shri Timli Sanskrit Pathshala re-registered under OMSOHAM Human Welfare Charitable Trust.
+Shri Timli Sanskrit Pathshala (श्री तिमली संस्कृत पाठशाला) has been revived in January 2014 by Ashish Dabral where Computer, Sanskrit and English have been given equal importance.
+Shri Timli Vidyapeeth is an alias to Shri Timli Sanskrit Pathshala re-registered under Shri Timli Trust.

 Shri Timli Sanskrit Pathshala was known for its Sanskrit education and referred as Kashi of Garhwal Himalaya.
 Pandit Sadanand Dabral – 1877–1950 and Pandit Lalita Prasad Dabral has significantly contributed to Sanskrit literature and Tantra.
 Shri Ashish Dabral is the main contributor to revive the Timli Sanskrit pathsala and transform into Universal Gurukul.

 Sanskrit and Computer Science

-The Universal Gurukul (श्री तिमली संस्कृत पाठशाला) has introduced a unique program in which students are trained with holistic development approach.
+Shri Timli Vidyapeeth (श्री तिमली संस्कृत पाठशाला) has introduced a unique program in which students are trained with holistic development approach.
 Gurukul is providing Sanskrit education with Computer Science and also conducts seminars on various topics on regular basis.

 Sanskrit research

-The Universal Gurukul has a Sanskrit Research Center.
+Shri Timli Vidyapeeth has a Sanskrit Research Center.
 There have been suggestions to use Sanskrit as a metalanguage for knowledge representation in e.g. machine translation, and other areas of natural language processing because of its relatively high regular structure.
 This is due to Classical Sanskrit being a regularised, prescriptivist form abstracted from the much more complex and richer Vedic Sanskrit.